Skip to main content

-Connecting Dots 4 Kids was established in 2017 in Brisbane, South Australia, providing specialized Occupational Therapy services to a large, medical and allied health business.
+Connecting Dots 4 Kids was established in 2017 in Brisbane, Queensland, providing specialized Occupational Therapy services to a large, medical and allied health business.
 In 2020, we returned to our home state of South Australia to set up a boutique business providing local face-to-face OT services as well as telehealth and training to families and communities across Australia.

 Emma Lloydd-Wright